pavelrevak/pystlink/README.md

 - connecting under RESET
 - stop Watchdog in debug mode to prevent device restart
 - support for more ST-Link devices connected at once
-- other file formats (SREC, HEX, ..)
+- other file formats (SREC, HEX, ELF, ...)
 - pip installer
 - proxy to GDB
 - and maybe GUI

-- support for ST-Link/V1 is NOT planed, use instead ST-Link/V2
+- support for ST-Link/V1 is NOT planed, use ST-Link/V2 instead

 ## Install